Sofa vs Sectional

 As with buying any family room or living room furniture, designers always recommend creating an accurate, detailed floorplan of your space before you start shopping.
 Be sure to include doors (and swing radius), windows, fireplace, and any other built-in elements.
 Graph paper can be immensely helpful, and you, if you are stuck debating multiple possibilities, cutting out scale sized furniture pieces, can help you test out different options on your plan.

 Look at your space and look at your options.
 Sometimes your best choice will become obvious.
 An example is a small area that feels cluttered because a sofa and chairs combo has to be grouped so tightly together can instead look more tidy and purposeful with a smartly placed sectional.

 As you look at layouts, don’t forget to consider which way you will face when sitting and when lounging on the furniture.
 For instance, if you are planning a TV room, will someone be stuck watching TV sideways or at a bad angle?

 Look carefully at how the furniture will be situated in your living room.
 Map it out on your floor plan.
 For better visualization, line up similarly sized objects in your room to see how a new furniture layout can change the way you use and move through your space.
-A sectional might fit right in with the way you get around, while allowing you to use your space more efficiently and providing a better traffic pattern for the room.
-Or you might find you need more space between the seating options so that you can walk through sitting area instead of around it.
+A sectional might fit right in with the way you get around while allowing you to use your space more efficiently and providing a better traffic pattern for the room.
+Or you might find you need more space between the seating options so that you can walk through the sitting area instead of around it.
 You’ll gain lots of insight by testing the concept first.

 After working through the pointers above, you may still be unsure about which best suits you and your living room.
 If you know either will fit, and you know either will provide the functionality you need, consider again the overall effect.
 Rooms look bigger and more spacious with sofa and chairs because there is space in and around each of the furniture elements.
-A sectional creates a more densely populated space in the room; as an anchor it can make a room look more full yet more cozy.
+A sectional creates a more densely populated space in the room; as an anchor, it can make a room look more full yet cozier.